LLEK10257U Food Choice and Acceptance

 MSc Programme in Animal Derived Foods

 The course has its focus on the different factors underlying consumers’ food behaviours.
 Centrally in the course are theories on determinants of food choice, strategies to change behaviour and theory of decision making processes.
-Cognitive, developmental, psychophysiological and neuroeconimic approaches are discussed.
 Factors influencing food acceptance throughout the different life stages, the relationships between choice, consumption of foods and the sensory, psychological and physiological responses in the human body are presented and discussed.
-The physiological and psychological drivers of food acceptance and food intake are presented.
+The physiological and psychological drivers of food acceptance and food intake are presented in relation to (neuro)physiological processes in the brain and GI tract.
 Methods and techniques for measuring specific responses in relation to eating behaviour are introduced theoretically.
 The students will in groups work on a curriculum related topic, and hand in a project report towards the end of the course.
 Only submission, presentation and approval of project report will qualify the student for the examination.

 The course aims at introducing students to the determinants and principles of consumer’s food behaviours.

 - Demonstrate overview of the terminology and definitions in the field of food choice and acceptance research